andyriles/meal-Ordering-App/README.md

 * Mocha, Chai and Supertest for api route testing

 Available APIs
-HTTP REQUEST VERB	API ENDPOINT/PATH	ACTION

 GET	/api/v1/	Welcomes users to the application

-POST	/api/v1/user/signup	Registers a new user on the app POST	/api/v1/user/login	Logs in a registered user
+POST	/api/v1/auth/signup	Registers a new user on the app

+POST	/api/v1/auth/login	Logs in a registered user

 POST	/api/v1/meal	Allows admin to create a meal

-PUT	/api/v1/meal/:id	Allows admin to update a specific meals DELETE	/api/v1/meal/:id	Allows an admin to delete a specific meal PATCH	/api/v1/menu/:id	Allows an add a meal to the day's menu GET	/api/v1/menu	Allows a user to get the current menu DELETE	/api/v1/menu	Allows the admin to remove an item from the day's menu POST	/api/v1/order	Allows a user to creat a meal order PUT	/api/v1/meal/:id	Allows admin/user to update a specific meal order GET	/api/v1/order	Allows admin/user to get their respective meal orders
+PUT	/api/v1/meal/:id	Allows admin to update a specific meals

+DELETE	/api/v1/meal/:id	Allows an admin to delete a specific meal

+PATCH	/api/v1/menu/:id	Allows an add a meal to the day's menu

+GET	/api/v1/menu	Allows a user to get the current menu

+DELETE	/api/v1/menu	Allows the admin to remove an item from the day's menu

+POST	/api/v1/order	Allows a user to creat a meal order

+PUT	/api/v1/meal/:id	Allows admin/user to update a specific meal order

+GET	/api/v1/order	Allows admin/user to get their respective meal orders

 License and Copyright